Masters by Research Graduate

-I started the Marine Ecosystems and Governance M.Res. course at Newcastle University in 2020, after graduating with a first-class honours in Biology B.Sc.
-My Biology degree helped me gain plenty of experience in field experiments in a range of environments, from farms in Newcastle to orchards in Greece and mountainous jungles in South Africa.
-My lab-based undergraduate dissertation investigating the microbial communities under glaciers and ice sheets helped me to independently develop a variety of lab techniques.
+I started the Marine Ecosystems and Governance M.Res. course at Newcastle University in 2020, after graduating with first-class honours in Biology B.Sc.
+My Biology undergraduate degree helped me gain plenty of experience in field experiments in a range of environments, from farms in Newcastle to orchards in Greece and mountainous jungles in South Africa.
+My lab-based undergraduate dissertation investigating the microbial communities under glaciers and ice sheets helped me to develop my skills in a variety of lab techniques.

 My interest in coral reefs started before university when I spent a month volunteering in Nosy Be, Madagascar, with Frontier.
-This mainly involved surveying fish abundance at nearby reefs, but I also surveyed mangroves, monitored some of the local lemur troops and gained my PADI Advanced Open Water qualification.
-In 2019, I also carried out a six-week marine conservation internship in Puerto Morelos, Mexico, through GVI.
-My primary focus was leading survey dives to monitor the spread of coral diseases, primarily Stony Coral Tissue Loss Disease, and share my data with Coral Disease Watch.
-Through doing this I earned the PADI Coral Reef Research Specialty Diver qualification.
-I also spent time supporting the Centro Regional de Investigacion Pesquera (CRIP) Puerto Morelos Coral Reef Restoration Program, a lab team there that are using coral fragmentation to restore local reefs.
+This mainly involved assessing fish abundance at nearby reefs, but I also surveyed mangroves, monitored some of the local lemur troops and gained my first PADI qualifications.
+In 2019, I then carried out a six-week marine conservation internship in Puerto Morelos, Mexico, through GVI.
+My primary focus was leading survey dives to monitor the spread of coral diseases and sharing my data with Coral Disease Watch.
+Through this, I earned the PADI Specialty Diver: Coral Reef Research qualification.
+I also spent time there supporting the CRIP Puerto Morelos Coral Reef Restoration Program, a lab that is using coral fragmentation to restore local reefs.
 More recently, I volunteered at the Horniman Museum and Gardens aquarium for 2 months.
 There, I further developed my marine organism husbandry skills and participated in lab-induced coral spawning events with Project Coral.
 In 2022, I also designed and delivered a series of sessions to children of various age groups for the Dove Marine Summer School.
 This was a great chance to work with local children and hopefully impart some of my passion for marine biology to the next generation.

-After completing my master’s in 2022, I am keen to continue my research on corals and contribute to reef conservation.
-I also want to develop my data visualisation and design skills to find creative ways to present information about important marine topics.
+Following the completion of my Masters, I am now keen to continue my research on corals and contribute to reef conservation.
+I also want to develop my data management and visualisation skills to find creative ways to present information about important marine topics.